hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 Implementation of the public interface for the TSS library.

 * Implementation of TSS library.
-* Performance test and optimizations.
+* Performance tests and optimizations.
 * Execute Test Plan and validation.
 * Execute Security Audits.